ampproject/amphtml/extensions/amp-skimlinks/amp-skimlinks.md

 A whitespace separated list of domain names.
 All the links belonging to a domain in that list will not be affiliated nor tracked by skimlinks.
+By default amp-skimlinks does not exclude any domains.

 Example:
 ```html